 Wannes Vandenbussche, in "Rethinking Non-Pecuniary Remedies for Defamation: The Case for Court-Ordered Apologies," uses a comparative law analysis to argue that apologies are an overlooked remedy in Western legal tradition that merit reconsideration in jurisdictions that have abandoned it.
-Dr. Vandenbussche is a research affiliate at the Institute for the Law of Obligations at KU Leuven in Belgium and a recent Fulbright Fellow at Yale Law School.
+Dr. Vandenbussche is an assistant professor of civil procedure at Ghent University in Belgium and a recent Fulbright Fellow at Yale Law School.